cx-prog-lang/.github/features/auto_default.md

  - Status: ongoing

 The implementation is divided into two parts.
-The first part is, at a text level, to replace the global variables named `default` with a sufficiently mangled but legitimate C global variable marked with the data type, such as `__<type_name>_default__`, to declare the default value variable.
-The second part is, at an IR level, to insert `memcpy` that copies the default value variable between every instantiation of the data type and its explicit initialization.
+The first part is, at a text level, to replace the variables named `default` with a sufficiently mangled but legitimate C variable marked with the data type, such as `__<type_name>_default__`, to declare the default value variable.
+The second part is, at an IR level, to insert `memcpy` (or any equivalent instructions) that copies the default value variable between every instantiation of the data type and its explicit initialization.
 The second part is performed only if a default value variable exists for the given data type.

 ## Discussion